marivipelaez/machine-learning-in-action/docs/SUPERVISED_LEARNING.md

 [More info on ID3 algorithm](http://en.wikipedia.org/wiki/ID3_algorithm)

 It's a recursive algorithm, after every execution, takes the resulting branch dataset and selects a new starting attribute among the never selected before.
+Every execution "consumes" an attribute.

 Recursion stops when: